 Another incredible buttercream recipe from my ‘Back to Cake Basics’ special series!
 This new episode features how to make classic Italian meringue buttercream!
 This super silky and smooth Italian buttercream recipe is made with egg whites, sugar syrup and butter.
 It holds its shape very well, making it the perfect fluffy frosting for cake decorating, cupcakes and other desserts.
 Plus, you can add any flavor to this recipe such as chocolate, vanilla, berry/fruit or even coffee!

-Watch my video recipe for my step-by-step instructions!
+Watch my YouTube video recipe for my step-by-step instructions for making perfect Italian meringue buttercream!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 What is Italian Meringue Buttercream?

 Italian meringue frosting is very similar to Swiss meringue buttercream – both are made with egg whites and butter.
 With the Swiss method, the egg whites and sugar are cooked over a water bath until the sugar is dissolved.
 With the Italian method, the egg whites are whisked separately, then cooked with a boiling sugar syrup.
 Neither recipe has any raw egg white so there’s no need to worry about food poisoning!

 Here are the ingredients you’ll need to make this egg white based frosting:

 - Egg Whites: have these at room temperature for best results.
 Don’t worry about the raw egg whites.
 They will cook instantly with the hot sugar syrup!